View Document Text

 clients of its affiliates or the beneficiaries of trusts for which affiliates serve as trustee.
 There is a contract

-between LNW and their affiliates that allows them to share office space, equipment, and other typical
+between LNW and its affiliates that allows them to share office space, equipment, and other typical business

 LNW has adopted a Code of Ethics (the “Code”) that reflects LNW’s expectations of appropriate ethical